 September Edit: Adding LD Kodie Curran, who is playing his way toward at least an AHL contract.

 F Darcy (if he doesn't return to QMJHL; he wants to play pro), Gauthier

 D 3 or 4 of Nesterov, Sergeev, Blujus, Dotchin, Milan

 G Allen York (AHL)

-Commentary: Gauthier was an excellent signing out of Saint John, but aside from social media, he hasn’t found his footing in the organization.
+Commentary: Gauthier was an excellent signing out of Saint John, but he hasn’t found his footing in the organization.
 He’s produced when in Syracuse, but there are 2-way ability questions that seem to hold him back.
 He’s equally as likely to break out in Syracuse as he is to start in Florida, the latter of which would be a disappointment for him to be sure.
 Rookie blueliners Blujus and Dotchin wouldn’t be hurt by starting in Florida as at least they’d be getting playing time.
 With Milan playing part of last year with CHL Brampton, it’s hard to see how he fits into the plans.
 This is the last year of his entry-level contract and he has a lot of rungs to climb.